kskaman/workout-logger/README.md

 ## Features

 - **User Authentication**: Secure registration and login functionality.
+- **Form Authentication**: Ensures secure and validated user inputs.
+- **User Data Storage**: All workout data is saved in the browser's local storage, allowing users to revisit and access their data anytime.
 - **Workout Logging**: Add workouts with multiple exercises and sets.
 - **Exercise Types**: Support for bodyweight, resistance band, and weighted exercises.
 - **Dynamic Forms**: Add or remove exercises and sets dynamically.
 - **Responsive Design**: Mobile-friendly layout with a sidebar navigation.
 - **Theme Toggle**: Switch between light and dark modes.
+- **ChartJS Integration**: Visualize workout stats through interactive charts.

 # Running the Project Locally